nestorzaburannyi/annotate/README.md

 You can run it as a docker container, providing you have [installed](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) the docker first:

-Pull the docker image (optional, will be pulled automatically by the next command):
+Pull the latest version of the image:

 ```docker pull nestorzaburannyi/annotate```